5 Signs Your Company Needs a Fractional CMO in 2022

 These are all important marketing goals that will surely benefit almost any organization.
 However, all the marketing goals in the world are only as good as the direction and leadership of the marketing efforts coming from the top.

-Who is leading your company’s marketing efforts in 2021?
+Who is leading your company’s marketing efforts in 2022?
+Who is conducting the marketing audit?
 Is it the owner/CEO?
 Is it the head of the sales department?
-Is it a lower-level marketing person?
-Do you have a full-time CMO?
+Or you have a full-time CMO?
 If you are like most small- and medium-sized businesses (SMBs), the person leading your marketing efforts is most likely one of the first few positions mentioned and not a full-time CMO.

 Adding a dedicated Chief Marketing Officer to your company isn’t feasible for many companies for many reasons.
 That doesn’t make the position any less important, though.
 That is why more and more companies are opting for a fractional CMO to help them achieve their marketing goals.

 A fractional CMO is a marketing executive who divides time between multiple clients, working with each a “fraction” of the time.
 They also cost a fraction of what a full-time CMO does, making them a perfect solution to many SMBs marketing conundrums.